Stephen Zack

-Stephen George "Steve" Zack (born December 10, 1992) is an American professional basketball player who plays for Akita Northern Happinets of the B.League.
+Stephen George "Steve" Zack (born December 10, 1992) is an American professional basketball player for Alvark Tokyo of the B.League.
 Zack played college basketball for La Salle University, before playing professionally in Latvia, Bulgaria, Poland, and Israel.
-In 2019-20 he was the top rebounder in the Israel Basketball Premier League.
+In 2019–20 he was the top rebounder in the Israel Basketball Premier League.

 Early life and college career

 Zack attended Red Land High School in Lewisberry, Pennsylvania, where he averaged a double-double 15 points and 10 rebounds in his senior year.
 He was named a two-time Patriot News All-Big 15 team selection as he led his team to the District finals and elite eight of state tournament.

 Zack played four years of college basketball at La Salle University, where he finished his career as La Salle second all-time in blocked shots (169), sixth in games played (123) and seventh in rebounding (843).
 Zack led his team and was fourth in the Atlantic 10 in rebounding, while also averaging 8.6 points and 1.8 blocks per game in his senior year.
 On March 11, 2014, Zack earned a spot in the Atlantic 10 All-Defensive Team.